The Emotional Karmic Scrap Heap: Minimize Your Emotional Wake

 The point of the 24 hour rule is to give yourself permission to feel whatever it is you feel so it doesn’t show up to haunt you later on.
 Often times, if you lean into those emotions, feel them at a new depth and give yourself permission to sit in them, it is easier to find the lesson and move forward without the pain.
 When we can find the teachings in the pain or the pride, we open ourselves up to the larger reality waiting for us.

 Obviously, we can mourn or celebrate long after the 24 hours.
 The point isn’t to stop someone’s grief or to cut the joy short.
 Each of us celebrates and grieves differently.
-It invites you to stop for 24 hours.
+The 24 hour rule invites you to stop.
 To feel deeply.
 To stand in the middle of what is breaking our hearts, making us angry, frustrating us, etc. To totally shut down, if that is what is needed.
 It makes it okay to stop.
 It also teaches that life goes on and so must you.
 You don’t have to stop grieving, crying, singing, celebrating or whatever at 24 hours and one second.
 But you do have to brush yourself off, get up and march forward.
 Simply put: No stuffing down the emotions.
 You keep the scrap heap from building back up when you give yourself 24 hours.

-So now we have worked through the Intellectual Scrap Heap, as well as the Emotional.
+We have now worked through the Intellectual Scrap Heap and the Emotional Scrap Heap.
 Now it’s time for the grand finale - the Energetic Karmic Scrap Heap, also known as everything else!
 You’re almost there!

 Want more from the Tomi Llama?
-Set up a Superpower Session today!
-You can also follow us on social media and sign up for our newsletter, the Llama Times, below!
+Sign up for the Llama Times newsletter below!